scallighan/easy-auth-labs/README.md

 If you are using a System Assigned identity, then navigate to "Enterprise applications" and search the list on the object (principal) ID shown on the System assigned identity tab.
 Then use the value in the "Application ID" column

 ![Enterprise app page, searching on a system assigned identity](enterprise-app-system-assigned-id.png)

+If you want to limit only certain managed identities to have access, you can select `Allow requests from specific identities` and use the **Object (principal) ID** of the managed identities in the list.

 Below is a code snippet on how to use the Managed Identity to call the Easy Auth enabled endpoint.